-- A collection system was completed in November 2000 to intercept coal tarimpacted ground water for treatment by an on-site facility which is situated on the smaller parcel. - A hard-surfaced parking lot was constructed on the larger of the two parcels and is being operated as a municipal parking lot.
+- A collection system was completed in November 2000 to intercept coal tarimpacted ground water for treatment by an on-site facility which is situated on the smaller parcel. - A hard-surfaced parking lot was constructed on the larger of the two parcels and is being operated as a municipal parking lot - Coal tar removal and river bed rehabilitation has been satisfactorily completed and a monitoring program which started in 2004 is in place.